MariaCoyle/Coursera_Getting_and_Cleaning_Data/README.md

 - the dplyr package is loaded

 ## Explanation of the data files involved
-The data for this project was provided at the data for the project at https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
+The data for this project was provided at https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
 The files used are as follows.
 ### features_info
 features_info provides information about the variables used on the feature vector.
 We do not read it as part of the algorithm, but it tells us that: